Spotlight Lucky 15: four horses to back on Monday

 - Nap of the day: best horse racing tips for the day's four meetings

-- The Punt Acca: Harry Wilson bids to follow up a 7-2 winner on Sunday with three tips at Ayr and Kempton on Monday
+- Windsor Placepot picks: Richard Birch has three bankers in his perm for the £50,000 guaranteed pool

-- Monday's free racing tips: five horses to consider putting in your multiple bets
+- The Punt Acca: Charlie Huggins' three horse racing tips at Worcester and Windsor on Monday

 - Spotlight Lucky 15: four horses to back on Sunday